Simplified Information Logistics

 Help us create better tools for Data Intensive Applications for Cloud & Edge

-The M14 meeting of DITAS project, scheduled for February 13-14-15 at the Polimi facilities in Milano, will bring together the 8 project partners in order to share the work carried out until now and coordinate the next few months of work.read more
+The M22 meeting of DITAS project, scheduled for October 23-24-25 at the INSTITUTE OF COMMUNICATION AND COMPUTER SYSTEMS facilities in Athens, will bring together the 8 project partners in order to share the work carried out until now and coordinate the next few months...read more

 On July the 20th, 2017, members of DITAS project participated in a workshop that was co-organized by the Center for Security Studies – KEMEA - (http://www.kemea.gr/en/), the National Center for Scientific Research “DEMOKRITOS”...read more